dfinity/portal/docs/references/ic-interface-spec.md

 ### Request ids {#request-id}

 When signing requests or querying the status of a request (see [Request status](#state-tree-request-status)) in the state tree, the user identifies the request using a *request id*, which is the [representation-independent hash](#hash-of-map) of the `content` map of the original request.
+A request id must have length of 32 bytes.

 :::note
 The request id is independent of the representation of the request (currently only CBOR), and does not change if the specification adds further optional fields to a request type.